Contrary to popular opinion, the cheap bathroom remodel is absolutely attainable.

 Alternatively, bathtub and shower liners--a staple of infomercials--are not as cheap as they seem.
 Never a permanent fix, they will carry you through a few years.
 Liners require professional installation.
 Refinishing, instead, is cheaper and looks better.

-Pre-Fab Shower Rather Than Tiled
+Install a Pre-Fab Shower Rather Than a Tiled Shower

 Have you decided that your tub or shower is beyond refinishing?
 The absolutely most expensive option is hiring tradesmen to build a unit out of tile from scratch.